ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/IMAGE/pwd.md

 ### <u>NOTE:</u>
-* Both pictures show succesfull communication via PING and also show the Working Directory **/var/www/html/vulnerabilities**
+* Both pictures show succesful communication via PING and also show the Working Directory **/var/www/html/vulnerabilities**

-* the test was successful
+* The test was SUCCESSFUL